pharo-project/pharo-gsoc/Topics.md

 ### Keywords: Pharo Git
 ### Context:
 Pharo is building some gui support, either via GitFileTree or libcgit integration, but GUI tools inside Pharo show little of the change.
+### Goal:
-### goal: 'Implement a GUI to manipulate and control a git repository from inside Pharo.
+Implement a GUI to manipulate and control a git repository from inside Pharo.
 ### Level: Intermediate